Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Multiplicative quiver varieties

 and the right hand side is greater or equal than two by assumption.
 Thus, all the hypotheses of \cite[Corollary 7.2]{cb-norm} are satisfied and we can conclude that $\mulquiv$ is normal.
 For the case when $\theta\neq 0$, keeping in mind that normality is a local property, we fix a point $x\in \mc{M}_{q, \theta}(Q, \alpha)$ and aim at proving normality at $x$.
 This is achieved by choosing an open neighbourhood $V$ of $x$ such that the restriction to $\pi^{-1}(V)$ of the projection morphism $\pi^{-1}(V)\rightarrow V$ is an affine quotient (note that this can be done thanks to the properties of the GIT construction).
-One can now repeat the same arguments as for the $\theta=0$ case, noting that, by Proposition \ref{strati}, the estimates above hold true also in this more general setting: being Cohen-Macaulay is a local statement and thus the previous part of the proof ensures that $\pi^{-1}(V)$, which is open in $\mr{Rep}(\Lambda^q, \alpha)$, satisfies such a property.
-Moreover, defining $S_{\theta}$ to be the subset of $V$ of $\theta$-stable representations, then one may proceed as in the first part of the proof to obtain the desired conclusion. \end{proof} \begin{rem} In the next sections, we will examine some cases in which the technical assumption in the previous result is satisfied, thus giving explicit examples of when $\mm_{q, \theta}(Q, \alpha)$ is normal. \end{rem}
+One can now repeat the same arguments as for the $\theta=0$ case, noting that, by Proposition \ref{strati}, the estimates above hold true also in this more general setting: being Cohen-Macaulay is a local statement and thus the previous part of the proof ensures that $\pi^{-1}(V)$, which is open in $\mr{Rep}(\Lambda^q, \alpha)$, satisfies this property.
+Moreover, defining $S_{\theta}$ to be the subset of $V$ of $\theta$-stable representations, then one may proceed as in the first part of the proof to obtain the desired conclusion. \end{proof} \begin{rem} In the next sections, we will examine some cases in which the technical assumption in the previous result is satisfied, thus giving explicit examples of when $\mm_{q, \theta}(Q, \alpha)$ is normal. \end{rem} Finally, for the sequel, we will have to consider the following analogue of divisibility: \begin{defn} A dimension vector $\alpha \in N_{q,\theta}$ is said to be $q$-indivisible if $\frac{1}{m}\alpha \notin N_{q, \theta}$ for all $m\geq 2$.
+Equivalently, for $\alpha=m\beta$ and $\beta$ indivisible, then $q^\beta$ is a primitive $m$-th root of unity. \end{defn}